dlgilligan/job-relevant/README.md

 auto-storage-testing - Incomplete script for testing various storage stack configurations and RAID adapters using FIO

 cybersecurity-cryptography
   - AES.py - Object Oriented program that implements AES-256 encryption on text and ppm files.
 ECB and CTR modes.
+The code has redundancies as a result of being created over the span of two assignments.
   - DES.py - Object Oriented program that implements DES encryption on text and ppm files
   - cryptBreak.py - Brute force decryption algorithm.
 More for understanding brute force than practical applications